 1 teaspoon of quatre-épices

 Note: Whole dried juniper berries can be found in most supermarkets.
 Juniper is also found all over suburbia where it is grown as an ornamental plant.
 A few ornamental varieties are reputed to be toxic to the kidneys, so if harvesting your own, caution is advised.
+If gathering your own berries from a local bush, it is advisable to know the height of the tallest male dog in the neighborhood.
 A slug of gin, which owes both its name and characteristic aroma to juniper, may be substituted for the whole berries.

 *Quartre-épices (pronounced kat-tay-peace), literally four spices, but often many more, ground and mixed together.
 It is often called for in recipes for patés and terrines, as well as in recipes for game.
 Quartre-épices, mixed spices, and spiced salt can sometimes be found in gourmet shops, but may be of dubious quality and freshness.
 Making your own couldn’t be easier, allowing you to customize the combination to suit your personal taste.
 For a good basic mixture, combine equal quantities of black pepper, cinnamon, nutmeg and clove.
 Pulverize in a blender or spice grinder, sift, seal tightly, and store in a dark cupboard.